rohitgeddam/FindMyRoomie/README.md

 The software is free for use to anyone, and we also welcome any contributions to improve our software (Please read our [CONTRIBUTING.md](https://github.com/rohitgeddam/FindMyRoomie/blob/main/CONTRIBUTING.md) file for more details).
 If you would like to cite our repository, please check our [CITATION.cff](https://github.com/rohitgeddam/FindMyRoomie/blob/main/CITATION.cff) file.

-Check this website to write about high level design in README.md: https://ipwithease.com/what-is-a-high-level-design-hld/

-The components of the application include:

-1. SignUp - Allows new users to register to our roommate finding portal.
-2. LogIn - Allows existing users to continue their roommate search.
-3. Homepage - A page with a happy Mr. and Mrs. Wolf enjoying each other's company in the background, just like you and your roommates would be.
-4. My Profile - Allows you to express a little about who you are and what you want from your roommate.
-5. Find people - Lists the people looking for roommates just like you.
-The "Wolf Filter" lets you filter candidates based on your preferences.
-6. My room - Lists your roommates (feature not available yet) and  provides suggestions based on your preferences.

-The above features are explained in greater detail below.

 #### (Write about problem statement and aim.
 Provide a clear, high-level overview of the software.
 Describe the type of user who should use your software. make note that the software is available for free).

 ## Software commands and functions